Birmingham Brain Bleed in Nursing Home Attorneys

 You might be wondering, what is a brain bleed?
 A subdural hematoma (brain bleed) happens when there’s bleeding between the brain and the skull.
 A fall or concussion are the most common causes, but other types of accidents could also cause it.
 This type of injury is especially common in elderly individuals.
 As people get older, the brain starts to shrink.
 When shrinkage occurs, there’s more space around the brain for blood to collect.
 The veins in that area are also very fragile and tear easily.
 Tears cause blood to leak into the open space and get trapped.
 When that happens, it could lead to a life-threatening condition or death.

 Brain bleeds don’t just happen.
 Someone’s negligence likely caused your loved one to suffer.
 When an entirely preventable accident causes someone close to you to suffer severe harm, we’ll be ready to pursue the maximum compensation possible for your case.
-Call our team today at Farris, Riley & Pitt, LLP to speak with an experienced Birmingham nursing home abuse lawyer right away.
+Call Farris, Riley & Pitt, LLP at (205) 324-1212 to schedule a free case consultation.

 What Causes Brain Bleed Injuries in Nursing Homes?